madewijayya/GraphSAGE/README.md

 3. Change this path
    local_zip = 'drive/MyDrive/Dataset/Dataset_Fix/job-recommendation.zip'
    into your google drive path
 4. Run the code step by step
+5. I suggest you to run it in the Google Collab or Jupyter Notebook